-- Try a humidifier to keep your throat and nose from being too dry. - Drink plenty of water to thin mucous. - If you suffer from heartburn, stay away from foods that make your heartburn worse because they can also make your cough worse. - Stay away from smoky places.
+- Try a humidifier to keep your throat and nose from being too dry. - Drink plenty of water to thin mucus. • - If you suffer from heartburn, stay away from foods that make your heartburn worse because they can also make your cough worse. - Stay away from smoky places.
 If you smoke, try to cut back.
 Your healthcare team can help. - Stay away from sprays like hairspray or perfumes that may bother your throat.

-- Over-the-counter cough or allergy medicines - Cough drops - Hycodan (hydrocodone bitartrate and homatropine methylbromide)
+- Over-the-counter cough or allergy medicines - Cough drops • - Hycodan (hydrocodone bitartrate and homatropine methylbromide)

-Tell your healthcare team right away if you cough and see blood and/or colored mucous, it interferes with your sleep or doesn't go away in a reasonable amount of time.
+How your cough is treated will be based on if you cough and see blood and/or colored mucus, it interferes with your sleep, or it doesn't go away in a reasonable amount of time.